Quantum dual-path interferometry scheme for axion dark matter searches: Conclusions

-{\bf Summary:} The axion cavity signal can be modeled quantum-mechanically at a low transition rate as a single photon Fock state in the cavity is populated and then quickly decayed.
+The axion cavity signal can be modeled quantum-mechanically because a single photon Fock state in the cavity is populated and then quickly decayed.
 We show that the single-photon $a\rightarrow \gamma$ transition rate is amplified by the cavity $Q$-factor, consistent with the classical picture.
-Since the axion-cavity acts as a quantum signal emitter, it is very effective to employ the cross-power measurement in a dual-path interferometry setup instead of using a single channel receiver.
-The single-photon signal is slitted by a 50/50 beam splitter, then amplified and mixed by heterodyne detectors.
-With a digital analyzer, the measured cross-power effectively reduce the noise level due to the cancellation of uncorrelated noise in the two channels.
-Compared to the traditional single-channel readout, two order of magnitude enhancement in signal-noise ratio can be achieved with current dual-path setup with the HEMT as pre-amplifiers and one order of magnitude enhancement for JPA as pre-amplifiers.
-Furthermore, one can combine the dual-path interferometry scheme with other techniques, e.g. single-photon detectors, to approach the noise temperature limited by the temperature of axion haloscope cavity itself.
-Dual-path scheme can provide substantially faster scanning rate for the axion dark matter searches, or equivalently much higher sensitivity of the axion photon coupling.
-The second order correlation function measurement can provide a test of the single-photon nature of an axion-conversion signal.
+Since the axion cavity can be regarded as a quantum signal emitter, it is effective to employ the cross-power measurement in a dual-path interferometry setup instead of using a single channel receiver.
+Our dual-path HBT interferometry builds on this work's quantum level proof of the enhancement to exploit the single-photon cavity state, which differentiates the purpose from Ref.~\cite{McAllister:2015ofz}.
+The single-photon signal is splitted by a 50/50 beam splitter and then amplified and mixed by heterodyne detectors.
+With a digital analyzer, the measured cross-power effectively reduces the noise level due to the cancellation of uncorrelated noise in the two channels.
+Compared to the traditional single-channel readout, a high enhancement in the signal-to-noise ratio can be achieved with the current dual-path setup with the HEMT as the preamplifier.
+A higher enhancement for the JPA as the preamplifier is achievable because the amplified vacuum variance (the minimum is 0.5 photons) is avoided.
+Thus, combining the dual-path interferometry scheme with other techniques, e.g., single-photon detectors, could approach the noise temperature limited by the temperature of the axion haloscope cavity itself.
+The dual-path scheme can provide a substantially faster scanning rate for axion dark matter searches or, equivalently, a higher sensitivity of axion photon coupling.
+The second-order correlation function measurement can additionally provide a test of the single-photon nature of an axion-converted signal.